The Florida Climate Center serves as the primary resource for climate data, information, and services in the state of Florida.

 Tallahassee, FL

 ENSO-neutral conditions continue in the Pacific.
-As of January 29th, neutral ENSO conditions continue to be reported for the equatorial Pacific.
-Equatorial sea surface temperatures (SST) are near average to below average across the Pacific Ocean.
-ENSO-neutral conditions are expected to continue through the spring 2013.
-The Climate Prediction Center (CPC) predicts normal temperatures for the state, and they are also predicting below normal precipitation in the western Panhandle and north Florida through April.
+As of April 1st, neutral ENSO conditions continue to be reported for the equatorial Pacific.
+Equatorial sea surface temperatures (SST) are near average to below average across much of the Pacific Ocean.
+ENSO-neutral conditions are favored to continue through the summer 2013.
+The atmospheric circulation during over the last couple of months has been somewhat variable due to an active Madden-Julian Oscillation (MJO).
+The Climate Prediction Center (CPC) predicts above normal temperatures for the state, and they are also predicting below normal precipitation for Florida through June.

 Florida Climate Center